Click here to learn about local plastic surgeons

 An arm lift typically takes one to three hours depending on the extent of the surgery.
 It may involve local anesthesia with intravenous sedation – leaving you awake, but not totally aware – or general anesthesia.

-Liposuction may be sufficient enough for people with smooth skin and just a small amount of flab.
-The more invasive total arm lift procedure may benefit people with larger areas of fat underneath the arms, poor skin quality and sun damaged skin.
+Liposuction alone may be sufficient for people with smooth skin and just a small amount of flab.
+The arm lift procedure may benefit people with larger areas of fat underneath the arms, poor skin quality and sun-damaged skin.

 After the incision is made, excess fat may be removed with liposuction.
-Excessive skin is then trimmed, tightened and sutured in place with absorbable sutures, or stitches that will be removed within one or two weeks of the surgery.
-Your skin is then smoothed over the new contour of your arm.
+Excessive skin is then trimmed, tightened and sutured in place with absorbable sutures or stitches that will be removed within one or two weeks of the surgery.
+At this stage your skin will be smooth over the new contour of your arm.

 Recovering From Your Arm Lift

-Swelling peaks two to three days after your arm lift, typically dissipating within two weeks.
-Elevating your arm with pillows can help reduce swelling and increase comfort during recovery.
+Swelling will peak two to three days after your arm lift, typically dissipating within two weeks.
+Elevating your arm with pillows can help reduce swelling and increase your comfort during recovery.

 Dressings are typically applied to the incision.
 Many of the stitches will dissolve, but those that are not self-absorbing are usually removed within a week.
 Your surgeon may prescribe a compression garment to allow the skin to adhere to underlying tissues.